-- 1. The batteries are not covered by the warranty. - 2.
-The oxygen sensors are not covered by the warranty, they will need to be replaced every 12-18 months or sooner depending on the ppO2 they are stored in. - 3.
-The counterlung outer bag colours, even the black, will fade in time especially if subjected to strong sunlight - 4.
-The counterlung's inner bags are not covered against punctures. - 5.
+- 1. The oxygen sensors are not covered by the warranty, they will need to be replaced every 12-18 months or sooner depending on the ppO_2 they are stored in. - 2.
+The counterlung outer bag colours, even the black, will fade in time especially if subjected to strong sunlight - 3.
+The counterlung's inner bags are not covered against punctures. - 4.
 If a strong sterilising fluid is used then the inner bags may deteriorate.